M.A. Syracuse University, S.I. Newhouse School of Public Communications

 B.A.
 Kenyon College

+Much of my own writing and editing has revolved around health, social justice and identifying the exceptional within the ordinary.
 Prior to coming to Saint Michael's College in 2006, I was senior editor for Eating Well, a national magazine.
-With a focus on health, social justice and human interest, I also have edited and written for Reader's Digest Health Publications, Da Capo Press and a variety of consumer, non-profit and corporate publications that include books, magazines, newsletters and websites.
+I have edited and written for Reader's Digest Health Publications, Da Capo Press and a variety of consumer, non-profit and corporate publications that include books, magazines, newsletters and websites.

 Courses I Teach: